tituschewxj/tp/docs/UserGuide.md

 Autocomplete works on the last parameter (if any) in the command box, which is the text directly after a [recognized prefix](#parameters-and-their-recognized-prefixes).

-When reaching the end of the possible options list, pressing
-{{ macros.keyFormat('Tab') }}  will wrap
 <box type="warning" light>

 A parameter can only be autocompleted if it is not the first word, and has a [recognized prefix](#parameters-and-their-recognized-prefixes).
 </box>